-The National Treasury has floated a KSh60 billion infrastructure bond, the first issue this year.
+The National Treasury has floated a KSh60 billion infrastructure bond, with financial analysts, expecting aggressive bidding.

 The 9-year bond is intended to fund infrastructure projects in the fiscal year 2019/20 budget estimates.